RyanGutenkunst/dadi/doc/user-guide/simulation-and-fitting.md

 ### Grid sizes and extrapolation

 To simulate the frequency spectrum, dadi solves a partial differential equation, approximating the solution using a grid of points in population frequency space (the `phi` array).
-Importantly, a signle evaluation of the frequency spectrum with a fixed grid size is apt to be inaccurate, because computational limits mean the grid must be relatively coarse.
+Importantly, a single evaluation of the frequency spectrum with a fixed grid size is apt to be inaccurate, because computational limits mean the grid must be relatively coarse.
 To overcome this, dadi solves the problem at a series (typically 3) of grid sizes and extrapolates to an infinitely fine grid.
 To transform the demographic model function you have created (call it `my_demo_func`) into a function that does this extrapolation. wrap it using a call to `Numerics.make_extrap_func`, e.g.:

 	my_extrap_func = Numerics.make_extrap_func(my_demo_func)